futoin/specs/draft/ftn12_async_api.md

     - integrate technology-specific Future/Promise as a step.
 1. `AsyncSteps newInstance()`:
-    - create a new instance of AsyncSteps for standalone execution through the agnostic interface with direct dependency on the implementation.
+    - create a new instance of AsyncSteps for standalone execution through the agnostic interface with direct dependency on the implementation;
+    - the new instance must inherit `catch_trace` and `unhandled_error`.
 1. `boolean cast()`:
     - true, if AsyncSteps interface is in valid state for usage;
     - if not possible in the given technology then see the `state()` notes.